endruchiu/ai-super-market/replit.md

 - **Data Pipeline**: Extracts unified event data from user interactions (purchases, views, cart adds/removes) for CF model training.
 - **Cold Start Handling**: CF model gracefully falls back to general recommendations for new users or those with limited purchase history.
 - **Filtering**: Recommendations are filtered to suggest cheaper alternatives, prioritizing items within the same subcategory.
-- **Category-Focused Recommendations**: All three recommendation systems (Budget-Saving, CF, Hybrid) automatically prioritize suggestions from the same category as the last product added to the cart, even when the budget is already exceeded.
-This provides contextually relevant alternatives to help users find savings in the categories they're actively shopping.

 ### LLM-as-a-Judge Evaluation System
 - **Methodology**: EvidentlyAI approach for scientific comparison of recommendation systems.